plana93/git_good_practice/first_steps_with_git/1_pro_commands.md

 or

-git commit --amend --no-edit #if you have alredy pushed the previous commit, you need to force push
+git commit --amend --no-edit #if you have alredy pushed the previous commit, you need to force push (better use --force-with-lease)
 ```
 <details>
 <summary><strong> Be carefull </strong></summary>